LesFerch/WinSetView/doc/v3/Manual.md

 The items displayed include all system properties that exist on all Windows computers.

-As of version 2.95, the seven [Icaros](https://github.com/Xanashi/Icaros) media properties will be shown at the end of the list if the Icaros property handler is installed (which may come via a "codec pack").
+The seven [Icaros](https://github.com/Xanashi/Icaros) media properties will be shown at the end of the list if the Icaros property handler is installed (which may come via a "codec pack").
 The Icaros properties will be shown in the current language if a translation exists, otherwise English will be shown.

 These System and Icaros properties are read from files in the **Languages** folder.

-As of version 2.97, all remaining shell properties, provided by third-party apps, are imported to the **Columns** list when WinSetView starts.
+All remaining shell properties, provided by third-party apps, are imported to the **Columns** list when WinSetView starts.
 These properties are labelled using the current system language.
 Changing the language in WinSetView will not change the display language of these additional properties.

 The top left of the page includes the same **Help** and **Re-center** buttons that are found on the main page.
 This is followed by the column re-order button **⮀** and then the name of the currently selected folder type (or *Global*).